• Skip to primary navigation

 Editor's note: This article is the first in a delightful series.
-For the others, click the any of the following: Rest Your Best, Fill a Box with Stuff, and (more coming!).
+For the others, click the any of the following: Rest Your Best, Fill a Box with Stuff, Acknowledge a Colleague, Reframing the End-of-Year Countdown, and Dedicate the Year Behind.

 Dear colleague,